 How To Advertise Your Business: 09 Best Practices For Thanksgiving and BFCM

 The countdown to the most awaited time of the year for businesses has started!
-Thanksgiving on Thursday, November 25th, followed by Black Friday on November 26th, and cyber Monday on Monday, November 29th.
+Thanksgiving on Thursday, November 23rd, followed by Black Friday on November 24th, and Cyber Monday on Monday, November 27th.
 This year it will be more intense than ever.
 And for marketers, the first question that comes to mind is – how to advertise your business for this festive week?

 This whole week is undeniably one of the biggest festive days in retail.
 With consumers spending and willing to spend billions of dollars every year.
 Every marketer knows how big of an opportunity this is for brands and businesses.
-And that is why competition becomes so tough these days.
+And that is why competition has become so tough these days.

 Everyone ramps up their advertising budget and marketing strategy to attract consumers, which is an obvious move to secure sales and close the year with solid profits.
 So, if you want a slice of this Black Friday cake, you must step up your game.
 But can you do that?
 How to advertise your business for this Black Friday?

-In this article, we will discuss all the things you need to know for promoting your business this festive week.
+In this article, we will discuss all the things you need to know to promote your business this festive week.
 Without wasting any time, let’s get started!

 Thanksgiving is an annual national holiday in the United States and Canada celebrating the harvest and other graces of the past year.
 It is one of the most sentimental events of the year.
 It’s about spending time with friends and family.

 Yet, people go into rush mode as they scour shops and websites for the perfect holiday decor or the best discount deals.
-Other than only thinking about how to advertise your business, think of the ways to show your customers you’re thankful for them.
+Other than only thinking about how to advertise your business during festive week, think of ways to show your customers you’re thankful for them.
 You can share a quick video greeting, posted organically to your Facebook page, Instagram, or wherever you can interact most with your customers.

 Black Friday is an informal name used to describe the day after Thanksgiving.
 It’s often the busiest shopping day of the year because it kicks off the holiday season.
 This period is crucial for the economy, primarily for some retailers, such as jewelers.